Continuity of discrete homomorphisms of diffeomorphism groups

+\begin{section}{Main technique} This is the most important section of the chapter, we will prove Lemma \ref{m2} which is a slightly weaker version of Theorem \ref{1}.
+The main ingredient in the proof of Lemma \ref{m2} is Theorem \ref{mil}.
+We will discuss a motivating example in subsection \ref{motivation} which avoids some necessary technicalities in the proof of Lemma \ref{m2} but contains the central point of our discussion.

-Throughout this section and for the rest of the paper $M$ is a $C^{\infty}$ manifold and we denote the group of compactly supported $C^{\infty}$ diffeomorphisms isotopic to the identity by ${\Dc}(M)$.
-The group ${\Dc}(M)$ is endowed with the weak topology.
-This topology is not metrizable if $M$ is not compact, but the restriction to the subset of diffeomorphisms supported in some compact set $K$ is metrizable, so whenever we make reference to a metric $d$ on ${\Dc}(M)$, all the diffeomorphisms involved are going to be supported in a fixed compact set. \end{subsection}
+\begin{subsection}{Notation} Throughout this section and for the rest of this chapter we make use of the following notation: $M$ and $N$ denote $C^{\infty}$ manifolds, $\Dc(M)$ will be the group of $C^{\infty}$ diffeomorphisms which are compactly supported and isotopic to the identity.
+The letter $\Phi$ will always be a discrete group homomorphism $\Phi: \Dc(M) \to \Dc(N)$ unless stated otherwise.
+For a compact set $K$, we let $\D_K(M)$ be the subgroup of $\Dc(M)$ consisting of diffeomorphisms supported in a compact set $K$.\\

+We will consider $\Dc(M)$ as a topological space endowed with the weak topology, this topology is metrizable and we will denote by $d$ any metric that induces such topology.
+For more information about the weak topology see \ref{norms}.\\